North East Line

 The driverless line uses the moving-block Alstom Urbalis 300 CBTC signalling system.
-Alstom rolling stock – C751A and C751C – is used on the NEL, which is powered by an overhead line.
-The NEL is Singapore's first Art-in-Transit line, with 18 artworks displayed in its 16 stations.
-Each station is wheelchair-accessible via lifts and ramps, with tactile routes to guide the visually-impaired.
-Most of the stations are designated as Civil Defence shelters, designed to accommodate 7,500 people and withstand airstrikes and chemical attacks.
+Three types of Alstom rolling stock – C751A, C751C and C851E – run on the NEL, which is powered by an overhead line.
+The NEL is Singapore's first Art-in-Transit line, with 19 artworks displayed across its 17 stations.
+The stations are wheelchair-accessible, and most of them are Civil Defence shelters designed to withstand airstrikes and chemical attacks.

 History

 Planning

 The Mass Rapid Transit Corporation (MRTC) first proposed an additional MRT line serving the northeastern areas of Punggol and Jalan Kayu in September 1984.
-In its preliminary studies, the Communications Ministry concluded that roads would be inadequate for projected traffic into the planned 21st-century housing estates.
-To minimise the impact on other development, the Ministry developed plans to determine which parcels of land would be needed for its construction.
+In its preliminary studies, the Communications Ministry concluded that existing roads would be inadequate for projected traffic into housing estates set to be built in the 21st century.
+To minimise the impact on other development, the Ministry developed plans to determine which parcels of land would be needed for the new MRT project.
 In December of that year, a British consultancy team consisting of Sir William Halcrow and Partners, Merz & McLellan and London Transport International was appointed by the MRTC to look into possible routes for the line.

 In March 1986, the British consultants drew up a tentative route from Outram Park to Punggol.
 The line would connect to the existing MRT system at Dhoby Ghaut station and pass through Kandang Kerbau and Hougang, paralleling the major Serangoon and Upper Serangoon Roads.
 A branch line from Hougang to Jalan Kayu was also proposed.
 The segment of the line in the city would be underground, and the northern portion after Braddell Road would be elevated.

 The MRTC, which approved the project in October 1986, proposed that the line link to Bishan Depot (which would maintain and service its trains).
-In February 1991, it was proposed to extend the line to Pulau Tekong via Pulau Ubin to serve future residential and industrial developments in the long-term plans for these islands.
+In February 1991, a proposal was made to extend the line to Pulau Tekong via Pulau Ubin to serve future residential and industrial developments in the long-term plans for these islands.